SoftwareAG/c8y-docs/content/machine-learning/web-app-bundle/processing-data.md

 >**Info**: The size of the uploaded file must not exceed 500 MB.

-The steps involved in running the batch process on ONNX models remains similar to the ones for PMML models.
+The steps involved in running the batch process on ONNX models/pipelines remain similar to the ones for PMML models.
 However, there is no option to enable score matching.
 Also, model groups for ONNX models are not supported yet.
-The input to the ONNX model must be provided in JSON format.

 #### Viewing and downloading the results

 In order to view the results, click **Show Results** on the **Batch Processing Completed** notification.

-For PMML models, the **Preview** page will only preview maximum 500 records in a paginated manner, displaying 10 records per page.
+For PMML models/groups, the **Preview** page will only preview maximum 500 records in a paginated manner, displaying 10 records per page.

 ![Show Preview PMML](/images/zementis/zementis-batch-process-results.png)